-Iraqi forces retake more areas from Kurds
+Iraqi Kurds 'withdraw to 2014 lines'

 - Independence: What is at stake?

+Peshmerga fighters moved into the areas after IS swept across northern and western Iraq in June 2014 and the army collapsed.

+A senior Iraqi military commander also told Reuters news agency: "As of today we reversed the clock back to 2014."

-On Tuesday, Kurdish Regional President Massoud Barzani called for peace and vowed to keep working towards Kurdish independence.
+The military's announcement came a day after Kurdistan Regional President Massoud Barzani vowed to keep working towards Kurdish independence, saying the referendum was not held "in vain".

+He did not call for dialogue with the government, but stressed: "Kurds have always been against waging wars and have worked in pursuit of peace."

-He also blamed the loss of Kirkuk on internal disputes between Kurdish politicians.
+Mr Barzani also blamed the loss of Kirkuk on internal Kurdish disputes.

+The president's Kurdistan Democratic Party (KDP) has accused the rival Patriotic Union of Kurdistan (PUK) of ordering Peshmerga under its control to withdraw in the face of the Iraqi military advance.

+There was only one serious clash on the outskirts of Kirkuk on Monday, which is reported to have left between three and 11 combatants dead.

 A sudden switch